 When sex is not enjoyable, it can become a chore instead of a satisfying, intimate experience for both partners.
-Sexual desire will often decline, and sex occurs less often.
+Sexual desire may decline, and sex may occur less often.
 This can create resentment and conflict in the relationship.

 Sexual response involves the mind and body working together in a complex way.
 Both need to function well for an orgasm to happen.

-Many factors can contribute to orgasmic dysfunction.
+Many factors can lead to problems reaching orgasm.
 They include:

 - A history of sexual abuse or rape

-- Negative attitudes toward sex (often learned in childhood or adolescence)
+- Negative feelings about sex (often learned in childhood or teen years)

-- Shyness or embarrassment about asking for the type of stimulation that works best
+- Shyness or embarrassment about asking for the type of touching that works best

-- Medical conditions that cause chronic pelvic pain, such as endometriosis
+- Chronic pelvic pain, such as from endometriosis.

-- Medical conditions that affect the nerve supply to the pelvis, such as multiple sclerosis, diabetic neuropathy, and spinal cord injury
+- Damage to the nerves that supply the pelvis due to conditions such as multiple sclerosis, diabetic nerve damage, and spinal cord injury.

 Exams and Tests

-A complete medical history and physical examination needs to be done, but results are almost always normal.
-If the problem began after starting a medication, tell the health care provider who prescribed the drug.
+A complete medical history and physical exam needs to be done, but results are almost always normal.
+If the problem began after starting a medicine, tell the health care provider who prescribed the drug.
 A qualified specialist in sex therapy may be helpful.